Pakistan: Maryam Nawaz alleges fraud in Punjab bypoll; suspects role of military | Law-Order

-At least two political workers were killed during the by-election to the National Assembly seat NA-75 in Daska, over 80 kms from provincial capital Lahore, on Friday, when clashes broke out, including an incident of shooting, between the supporters of the PTI and the PML-N.
+At least two political workers were killed during the by-election to the National Assembly seat NA-75 in Daska, over 80 kms from provincial capital Lahore, on Friday, when clashes broke out, including an incident of shooting, between the supporters of the Pakistan Tehreek-i-Insaf (PTI) and the PML-N.

 Earlier on Saturday, the Election Commission of Pakistan (ECP) withheld the result of the constituency in Daska, following reports of the missing election officers.
 The ECP also expressed doubt over the results of 20 polling stations in NA-75.